Trump’s Dangerous Retreat from Africa

 Trump’s disinterest in Africa appears to be shared by many in his cabinet, including Secretary of State Rex Tillerson, who at an hourlong meeting with State Department employees on Aug.
 1 embarked on a “little walk … around the world” that did not mention Africa and its 1.2 billion inhabitants — roughly 17 percent of the world’s population.
 The administration’s political point person for Africa seems to be U.N.
 Ambassador Nikki Haley, who had little foreign experience prior to her appointment.
 Last month, she visited Ethiopia, South Sudan, and the Democratic Republic of the Congo, the most senior Trump administration official to have set foot on the continent thus far.

 Making matters worse, the Trump administration has shown little respect for the expertise that resides at the departments of State and Defense, within the intelligence community, and within the academic and policy communities.
 Important African diplomatic posts remain unfilled, and domestic positions concerned with Africa have been filled only very slowly.
 For his meetings with African heads of state on the margins of the U.N.
 General Assembly, career State and Defense officials were not invited to be present.
-Not a single career diplomat accompanied Haley on her Africa swing, although she did permit ambassadors and chargés d’affaires to attend her meetings with heads of state, which is the usual practice.

 The Trump administration’s freezing out of State, Defense, and intelligence community expertise predictably results in mistakes.
 The most costly to date was the inclusion of Chad — a major U.S. ally in the fight against terrorism — on Trump’s travel ban, which also targets travelers from seven other countries.
 Not long after the latest version of the ban was announced on Sept.
 24, Chad shifted troops from Niger, where they had been involved in operations against Boko Haram, to its border with Libya.
 A reported upsurge in jihadi activity followed the troops’ departure.